mjstreet/intel-edison-ardunio-sensors/README.md

 # intel-edison-ardunio-sensors

-Seeed/Gravity sensor examples for Intel Edison w/arduino breakout
+Personal versions of sensor examples - used to learn/interact with Seeed and Gravity sensors using an Intel Edison w/arduino breakout.